dgusoff/dgusoff.github.io/_posts/2019-05-20-event-handling-sharepoint.md

 ---

 ## Timer Jobs
-Not really a pure event-handling scenario, but you can poll for changes and take action when a change is doscovered.
+Not really a pure event-handling scenario, but you can poll for changes and take action when a change is discovered.
 This is more of a "pull" approach rather then the "push" the other options feature.
 You might find this useful for events that are not explicitly suported by the official means.
 For example:
 1. When a site collection is created
 2. When something changes in the term store
 3. Anything else you want to support